Understand how Tableau pricing works across Desktop, Cloud, and Server, including role-based costs and the trade-offs of each option.

 A Simpler Alternative to Tableau for User-Facing Analytics

-Requires setup to embed dashboards into apps
+Extra setup required to embed dashboards into applications

 “Tableau can be costly for individual users or small enterprises due to the high licensing prices associated with Tableau Desktop.”- Tableau user review from Getapp